“You’re braver than you believe, and stronger than you seem, and smarter than you think.” | Christopher Robin

 Below are three of the most common (and serious) stressors for kids:

 - Thirty years ago, school was still at the top of the list for what stresses kids out.
-Today, those stress-inducing situations haven’t changed (think homework, friendships, bullies, teachers, etc.), but now there is also the added stress of safety at school.
+Today, those stress-inducing situations haven’t changed (think homework, friendships, bullies, teachers, etc.), but now there is also the added stress of safety and health at school.
 While younger kids aren’t as likely to worry about school safety, as kids get older this can become more of an issue.
 For many older students, stressing about school can fairly quickly manifest as anxiety.

 - Being a great parent doesn’t necessarily mean that you need to have your child doing something each and every day.
 In fact, some experts believe that over scheduling your child can lead to stress.
 Regardless of how many activities you have your child enrolled in, be sure to make time for free play - it’s a great way to reduce stress and a great opportunity to learn important social skills.